Bookkeeping is by far the most annoying part of running a business. It’s boring, repetitive and tedious.

 Accountants rates typically start at $250 an hour, and most bill for every 6-minute increment.
 Imagine your accountant charging rates like that just to reconcile your GST or bank account because it wasn’t done correctly in the first place?

-What you pay in bookkeeping fees is quickly outweighed by the fees paid to your accountant!
+What you pay in outsourcing bookkeeping is quickly outweighed by the fees paid to your accountant!

 You’re paying the ATO late lodgment fees